 Columbus Metro Parks: All of these 19 parks have beautiful scenery that are stunning for photos.
-Spring is an excellent time for MetroPark photos due to the mature trees and beautiful colors.
+All seasons are great at the MetroPark photos due to the mature trees and beautiful colors.

 Dawes Arboretum in Newark: So many landscapes to choose from with lakes, bridges, woods, beautiful flowers, Japanese garden, walking paths, Red Barn, and more.
 It’s worth the drive, but drive the driving path to scope out your favorite spots first!
-They ask that professional photographers pay for an annual membership of $75.
+There is an admission fee now, and professional photographers pay for an annual membership.

 Where is your favorite place to take photos?
-Apple orchards, pumpkin patches, and Christmas Tree Farms are also fun places, but please get permission from the orchard and farm owners before scheduling photos unless your photographer has already scheduled sessions.
+Apple orchards, pumpkin patches, and Christmas Tree Farms are also fun places in season, but please get permission from the orchard and farm owners before scheduling photos unless your photographer has already scheduled sessions.